-There are many combinations when planning a week around the classic 4000m peaks and we do our best to deliver the week at the right level of ability for the course participants, taking into account the weather and conditions.
+There are many combinations when planning a week around climbing the Technical 4000ers and we do our best to deliver the week at the right level of ability for the course participants, taking into account what people have done before, the weather and conditions.

 The course begins with a briefing meeting at 6.45pm at The Grand Chalet Hotel in Leysin.
 Here you will meet your ISM Guide and other team members.
 We will make an overall plan for the week, taking into account the group, weather and conditions.
 You will also be able to sort out any equipment you need.
 Dinner follows the briefing.

-A relaxed breakfast and then we head up into Zermatt.
-Once in Zermatt we take the relatively long and strenuous hiking trail steeply out of the valley until we arrive at Trift.
-From here, we continue up more easily to the Rothorn hut which normally takes around 4-5 hours walking.
+After a relaxed breakfast we'll leave Tasch and head up into the iconic village of Zermatt.
+Once in Zermatt we take the relatively long hiking trail steeply out of the valley, until we arrive at Trift 2337m below the Gabelhorn Glacier and the from here, we continue up more easily to the Rothorn hut where we'll spend the night.
+The hike from Zermat normally takes around 4-5 hours walking.

 An alpine start focuses on the south east ridge (via the Gabel) of the Zinal Rothorn.
 It's a great classic route up the south east ridge and climbing a couloir to a notch on the south west ridge known as the Gabel, finishing by the upper part of this ridge via the infamous 'Biner Slab'.
 Fantastic views again from this central 4000m summit looking across the whole of the Alps and back to the Dent Blanche that you climbed earlier in the week.
 The descent is back down the route in reverse arriving back at the Rothorn Hut later that day.
 Two options from here is that if there is still plenty of time left in the day, you'll continue on down to Zermatt and back to stay in Tasch the night, or you'll spend a second night in the Rothorn Hut.